Support for carers

 -

-This charity enables unpaid carers to take free breaks using empty hotel rooms
+This charity enables unpaid carers to take free breaks using avaliable hotel rooms.

 -

-Provide grants to families on a low income for items they may not otherwise be able to afford.
-For example family breaks, digital equipment, white goods, clothing, bedding, furniture and play equipment.
+Family Fund provides grants to families on a low income for items they may not otherwise be able to afford.
+For example, family breaks, digital equiptment, white goods, clothing, bedding, furniture and play equiptment.